Poles, Shocks and Tygers: The Time-reversible Burgers equation: Results and Discussion

 It is known that in the case of an inviscid BE, a pole condensation takes place on the real axis with the formation of a shock.
-The tygers arise in the inviscid BE when the singularities causing the shock come within one Galerkin wavelength of the real axis, then the truncation effects are no longer exponentially small.
+The tygers then arise when the singularities causing the shock come within one Galerkin wavelength of the real axis.
 The story is similar for the RB: tygers and all the truncation phenomena result from the shock and the singularities that give rise to it.
 However, the RB is a forced-dissipated system in which forcing plays a major role and dictates the shock formation.
-Therefore, in order to understand this transition, we need to have a clear picture of how forcing affects the nature of the shocks.
+Therefore, to understand this transition, we need to have a clear picture of how forcing affects the nature of the shocks.

 Let us consider the steady state solution, Eq.~\eqref{eq:sssBEmatched}, of the forced BE, which we reproduce below: